Skip to content

 3. Select Active.

-When ‘Inactive’ is set, default product settings are ignored, even if they have been added.
+KB KnowledgeDefault product settings are ignored when 'Inactive' is selected, even if values have been added.

 4. Enter default shipping dimensions (length, width, and height).
 When enabled, these default values will automatically be used for any product that does not have its own dimensions or has not yet synced with Intuitive Shipping.
 For best results, choose a default that reflects the average length, width, and height of your typical or frequently added products.